ESGF/esgf-test-suite/README.md

 It is designed to perform integration tests on ESGF nodes.
 The tests are organized as a acyclic graph and they can be refered to with a set of attributes.
-In the given test\_plan.pdf, the leaf are the tests and the non terminal nodes are the attributes.
+In the ./esgf-test-suite/doc/test\_plan.pdf, the leaf are the tests and the non terminal nodes are the attributes.
 The underlined tests are implemented.

 ESGF Test Suite offers to run high level tests from a desktop so the tested node can be validated from the end user perspective.